Sombranegra666/moron.js/README.md

-# moron.js
+# moron.js has been renabed to [objection.js](https://github.com/Vincit/objection.js)
-An SQL-friendly ORM for Node.js